brittniwendling/HCI-584X-Project-Summer-2020/README.md

 random

 # Installation
-List what the user needs to do before running your app for main.py use pip to install the required third party packages:  pip -r requirements.txt for run_testpak.py use pip to build and install testpack as a local package and install required packages open a OS terminal, go into the project root folder and type: pip install . (<- dot!)
+No additional packages required on install.

 # Usage
-Describe how to run your app
+main.py: run in the project root folder, so it can import from QuestionsModel.py and CreateQuizApp.py

-main.py: run it in the project root folder, so it can import from the testpack folder testpak.py: can be run from any folder once it’s been installed locally After creating .csv files storing question sets, StudyStar allows users to select which .csv file they would like to run through the application.
+After creating .csv files storing question sets, StudyStar allows users to select which .csv file they would like to run through the application.
 The application will populate with the selected .csv file with the appropriate questions and answers.
 The alternative is to have the user start your app via a ​